Contrast-Security-OSS/docs/content/installation/net/azureAppService/Configuration-azure.md

 -->

 The .NET Framework agent for Azure App Service can be configured using the environment variable convention of agent configuration.
-All settings should be added to the 'Application Settings' section of the Configuration section.
+All settings should be added to the `Application Settings` section of the `Configuration` blade in the Azure Portal.
 Please use the [environment variable syntax](installation-netconfig.html#environment-variables) when adding these settings.
 See [YAML configuration properties](installation-netconfig.html#net-yaml) for more information and a full list of supported configuration options.

 > **Example:** To change the agent's logging level (agent.logger.level) to trace, add a setting with key `CONTRAST__AGENT__LOGGER__LEVEL` and value `TRACE`.